The Triad Quadband Ultra Filter from OPT is both amazing and fun to use.

 Since this filter blocks out a lot of light pollution, it easily captured some great details with even a small amount of data acquisition such as just 50min.

-I am using a QHY 168C cooled cmos camera (16mp, APS-C sensor) and a William Optics Zenithstar 71mm APO refractor operating at F4.7.
+I am using a QHY 168C cooled cmos camera (16mp, APS-C sensor) and a William Optics Zenithstar 71mm ED refractor operating at F4.7.
 The Triad Quadband Ultra Filter is a 2″ mounted design that threads on in front of the camera, in my case onto the field flattener/reducer.

 As you can see in this graphic the Triad Quadband Ultra Filter acts like an FM radio, tuning in specific channels.
 In this case wavelengths of light!
 Due to this, the filter is very capable of blocking out light pollution that can interfere and ruin your images when doing astrophotography from the city.